 - Publishing and distributing the FCC University "Plain Language Workbook: Five Steps to Clear, Effective Communications for the Federal Communications Commission.
 The workbook is available for download.

 The following initial milestones were met as of October 2011:

 - Successful training efforts were expanded to include additional instruction specific to document reviewers and editors from all FCC bureaus and offices.

 - Trained staff members in each bureau and office are responsible for making sure plain language is used in new or substantially revised documents covered by the Plain Writing Act, in keeping with the OMB guidance.

-- An advisory group drawn from senior officials throughout the commission is responsible for overseeing ongoing compliance with the act.
-Led by the designated senior official for plain writing, the committee's tasks include developing and maintaining editorial style guidelines; conducting periodic document reviews; overseeing plain writing training efforts; and producing periodic compliance reports such as this one.
+- An advisory group drawn from senior officials throughout the commission was tasked with overseeing ongoing with the act.
+Led by the designated senior official for plain writing, the committee's tasks included developing and maintaining editorial style guidelines; conducting periodic document reviews; overseeing plain writing training efforts; and producing periodic compliance reports such as this one.